seerge/g-helper/docs/README.md

 All Asus laptops have an option to do a hardware reset that can be handy sometimes.
 It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hangs for some reason, etc.).
 Turn OFF laptop.
 Press and hold the "power" button for 30-40 seconds.
 Then boot normally (it will take a bit longer to boot)

 #### What is G-helper ?
-G-Helper is a lightweight Armoury Crate alternative for Asus laptops.
-A small utility that allows you to do almost everything you could do with Armoury Crate but without extra bloat and unnecessary services.
+Small and lightweight Armoury Crate alternative for Asus laptops offering almost same functionality without extra bloat and unnecessary services.
+Works on ROG G14, G15, G16, M16, X13, Z13, X16, TUF, Scar, Vivobook, ProArt and all other popular models.

 -----------------------------